annefetrow/Mono-Evap-Pan/README.md

 * Obtain the in-situ evaporation rate
 * Relate the evaporation rate with topographic conditions, such as air temp and RH
 * Convert the evaporation rate to overlake surface evaporation
-* Compare the result to ls2 model
+* Compare the result to ls2 model result

 ## Contact
 * Anne Fetrow (afetrow@umich.edu), NSF Postdoctoral Fellow, UM Earth and Environmental Sciences